 The Cons Of Self-Employment:

-As a self-employed person the IRS will want to tack on some additional tax.
-One thing you might want to consider an S-Corp for your small business formation.
-Then you will go for a home our auto loan only to find out that lenders tend to dislike the fact that you are self-employed.
-If you are having a great year this year they most likely will not care, they only care about the most recent tax return accepted by the IRS.
-You will wonder why the bank giving you the loan thinks you are such a risk compared to other people that work for someone else and could potentially lose their job at any point.
+As a self-employed person, the IRS will want to tack on some additional tax.
+One thing you might want to consider is an S-Corp for your small business formation.
+However, then you will go for a home our auto loan only to find out that lenders tend to dislike the fact that you are self-employed.
+If you are having a great year this year, they most likely will not care.
+They only care about the most recent tax return accepted by the IRS.
+You will wonder why the bank giving you the loan thinks you are such a risk compared to other people who work for someone else and could potentially lose their job at any point.
 I would have to agree with you.

-For one the pressure of self-employment can be grueling.
+For one, the pressure of self-employment can be grueling.
 Will you make payroll this month?
 Where will your next lead come from?
 Should you increase sales or cut expenses?
 These are all common questions that a small business can and will face.
-I can easily point out the first pro on my list as another major pressure point of self-employment; you control your own destiny.
+I can easily point out the first pro on my list as another major pressure point of self-employment: You control your own destiny.
 That can be a scary thing at times.
-When things are going great it is an awesome feeling to be in charge.
+When things are going great, it is an awesome feeling to be in charge.
 When things turn bad is when it gets tough.
 Who do you turn to in times of trouble?
 Guess what?
 It's all you.
-So while being in control is a pro of self-employment it can also be a con for some people.
+So while being in control is a positive aspect of self-employment, it can also be a negative one for some people.

-Like most things in life self-employment has its pros and cons.
-If you are reading this trying to decide if self-employment is right for you then you are a long way down that path already.
-As it turns out working for yourself is not for everyone, but those of us that find ourselves in that situation know that they couldn't have it any other way.
+Like most things in life, self-employment has its pros and cons.
+If you are reading this, trying to decide if self-employment is right for you, then you are a long way down that path already.
+As it turns out, working for yourself is not for everyone, but those of us who find ourselves in that situation know that they couldn't have it any other way.